po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/03-Day/03-Day-LessonPlan.md

 ## Overview

 In today's class, you will prepare students for technical interviews through the Unit 17 mini-project.
-In Unit 18, you will also introduce students to NoSQL databases and executing CRUD functions using MongoDB commands.
+In Unit 18, you will introduce students to NoSQL databases and executing CRUD functions using MongoDB commands.
 You will also explore embedded documents.

 ## Instructor Notes